 Through a concerted effort to deny that the problem existed, Big Oil used tactics ripped from the tobacco industry playbook to cast doubt on the science.

-Hill & Knowlton need to pay up, too.
+Those bitches at Hill & Knowlton need to pay up, too.

 As early as 1956, the oil and tobacco industries both hired the morally bankrupt PR agency, Hill & Knowlton.